iholloma/crdh/_essays/v01-16-researching-genres-in-agricultural-communities.md

 "the keeping of accurate records of the amount of feed, labor, number of eggs produced, chickens raised, marketed, etc."[^32]

 {% figure caption: "Figure 8.
 “Union County Boys and Girls Clubs Make Superb Record During the Past Year,” *Clayton News* (Clayton, NM), Dec.
-1, 1917, [Chronicling America](http://chroniclingamerica.loc.gov/lccn/sn93061573/1917-12-01/ed-1/seq-1/pdf).
+1, 1917, [*Chronicling America*](http://chroniclingamerica.loc.gov/lccn/sn93061573/1917-12-01/ed-1/seq-1/pdf).
 The project record is a large part of judging criteria for the competitions involving Boys and Girls Clubs, prizes for which included cash awards and trips to the annual state Boys and Girls Club camp." %}
 ![Black and white image of newspaper article about Boys and Girls club work](/assets/img/v01/galbreath/figure8.png)
 {% endfigure %}